zxjcarrot/gochan/README.md

 When done with gochan, simply close the writing channel through `CloseWriteChan()` method or by closing  the `io.ReadWriter` interface.
-Closing the writing channel won't affect the reading channel, but closing the `io.ReadWriter` interface will causes both reading and writing channels to be closed.
+Closing the writing channel won't affect the reading channel, but closing the `io.ReadWriter` interface causes both reading and writing channels to be closed.
 Note:
 1. If you closed `io.ReadWriter` interface and the writing channel still has buffered data at the point, these data will be lost.
 To prevent this, use `CloseWriteChan()` method. `CloseWriteChan()` will block until the writing channel has finished writing buffered data or encountered errors.
 After then, you can safely close the `io.ReadWriter` interface.